-- 9 cups diced fruit of choice (cherries, blueberries, plums and peeled nectarines and peaches, whole cherries, blueberries, and other berries)
+- 9 cups diced fruit of choice (fresh, ripe but not mushy, unbruised pitted plums, peeled nectarines and peaches, whole cherries, blueberries, and other berries)

 - 5 cups sugar